bogarttyyy/batch5-activities/README.md

 1. [Survey Form](https://sam-deguzman.github.io/batch5-activities/Calculator/index.html) - This is the final activity for HTML/CSS, I've just sticked to the user stories laid out.

-1. [JavaScript Calculator](https://sam-deguzman.github.io/batch5-activities/Calculator/index.html) - The first project using JavaScript DOM, this is quite challenging to do because the concept can be confusing, but so far I believe it works fine.
+1. [JavaScript Calculator](https://sam-deguzman.github.io/batch5-activities/Calculator/index.html) - The first project using JavaScript DOM, this is quite challenging to do because the concept can be confusing. but so far, I believe it works fine.

-1. [BMI Exercise](https://jsfiddle.net/samDg019/sdz8x3w0/7/) - An Exercise for Javascript Varibles and boolean.
+1. [BMI Exercise](https://jsfiddle.net/samDg019/sdz8x3w0/7/) - An Exercise for Javascript varibles and boolean.

 <!---```### Support or Contact```--->